dsboxteam/dsb/README.md

 When entering the container, a prompt appears (`py:/dsbspace$`), containing the name of the service and the current directory.
-In our case, the current directory is `/dsbspace` since the command line call was implemented directly from the mounted directory.
+In our case, the current directory is `/dsbspace` because the command line call was made directly from the mounted directory.

 If the command line is invoked from a subdirectory of the mounted directory, in the container, we also get into the corresponding subdirectory: